How Long Do You Think It's Gonna Last?: Writing and recording

-Much of the album was recorded at Dessner's Long Pond Studio in Hudson Valley, New York, from 2018 through 2021.
-The collaborations with Swift, "Birch" and "Renegade", were recorded at her Los Angeles in-home studio, Kitty Committee, in the same week they had won the Album of the Year for Folklore at the 63rd Annual Grammy Awards.
+Much of the album was recorded at Dessner's Long Pond Studio in Hudson Valley, New York, "Renegade" was recorded at Swift's Los Angeles in-home studio, Kitty Committee, in the same week both her and Dessner had won the Album of the Year for Folklore at the 63rd Annual Grammy Awards.
 Dessner stated that Swift was "very helpful and engaged" with the band throughout the recording process.
 Many of the album's tracks were tested on-road at Big Red Machine concerts around the world, including "Easy To Sabotage" and "Reese".
 Dessner stated he was using the project "to really try different things, and find the connection between my different impulses".

 "Phoenix" was one of the last songs written for the album.
 Vernon first conceived the melody of the song's chorus while driving, and Dessner forwarded its sketch to American singer-songwriter Robin Pecknold, the vocalist of Fleet Foxes, whom Dessner had been "dreaming" to collaborate on the album.
 Nico Lang and Pecknold wrote the song's verses and pre-chorus in form of a dialogue with Vernon, recalling a conversation Pecknold and Vernon once had backstage in Phoenix, Arizona.
 Mitchell penned the lyrics to the chorus, with drums by JT Bates.
 "Mimi" was written by Dessner, Vernon, and Ilsey in isolation, inspired by the former's gratitude towards his children.
 James Krivchenia provided the drums in the song.

 Dessner said that he viewed How Long Do You Think It's Gonna Last? as a version of The Last Waltz, the 1978 album by Canadian rock band the Band.
 For its instrumentation, he took cues the Band, and American rock band Grateful Dead as well.
 The orchestrations of How Long Do You Think It's Gonna Last? were composed by Bryce Dessner.